Victory Canteen: Production

 Stewart Rose, Marsha Kramer, Patty Shayne, and Brian Avery.

 Also in the cast was Anson Williams as KNX Radio Entertainment Reporter Tom Hatten.
 The follow-spot operator was KFWB Traffic Reporter Doug Dunlap.

 Overview

-The show is a happy-go-lucky review of 1940s style music written by the Sherman Brothers.
+The show is a happy-go-lucky revue of 1940s style music written by the Sherman Brothers.
 It was the set up for 1974's Broadway show Over Here! which also featured Patty Andrews as well as a song score by the Shermans.
 None of the songs from Victory Canteen were used in Over Here!, but Victory did have a musical salute to WW I (the song "Lafayette, We're Here").